JessamineCodes/Team3_StorytimeApp/README.md

 ## Usage

-1. Run the database: `db_management.py`
+1. Run the file: `RUN_THIS_demo.py` and follow the prompts.
 2. Run the Flask application: `python app.py`
-2. Access the application in your browser at `http://localhost:8080/`
+3. Access the application in your browser at `http://localhost:8080/` *PLEASE NOTE: this should be run in a chrome browser for full functionality*

 ## Technologies